NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 #### Docker containers

 Running with UCX in containers imposes certain requirements.
-In a multi-GPU system, all GPUs that want to take advantage of PCIe peer-to-peer or NVLink, need to be visible within the container (a container per GPU will not work easily).
+In a multi-GPU system, all GPUs that want to take advantage of PCIe peer-to-peer or NVLink need to be visible within the container.
+For example, if two containers are trying to communicate and each have an isolated GPU, the link between these GPUs will not be optimal, forcing UCX to stage buffers to the host or use TCP.
 Additionally, if you want to use RoCE/Infiniband, the `/dev/infiniband` device should be exposed in the container.

 If UCX will be used to communicate between containers, the IPC (`--ipc`) and PID namespaces (`--pid`) should also be shared.